 How to Pay Your Bill

 While OHIP pays for a wide range of services, it does not pay for services that are not medically necessary.
 There are certain charges associated with your hospital stay that may not be covered.

 Methods of payment for uninsured services, or for patients who do not have valid health insurance, include the following:

 - In person: At switchboard located in the Emergency department.
 Payments can be made with cash, cheque, debit or credit card (Visa or Mastercard).

-- By mail: Cheques should be made payable to “Arnprior & District Memorial Hospital”.
+- By mail: Cheques should be made payable to “Arnprior Regional Health”.
 Please write your “Account number” from your invoice on the cheque.
-Cheques can be mailed to: Arnprior & District Memorial Hospital, 350 John St N, Arnprior, Ontario, K7S 2P6 Attn: Accounts Receivable
+Cheques can be mailed to: Arnprior Regional Health, 350 John St N, Arnprior, Ontario, K7S 2P6 Attn: Accounts Receivable

 - Electronic funds transfer: this can be done through your banking website.
-Vendor name is “Arnprior & District Memorial Hospital”.
+Vendor name is “Arnprior Regional Health”.
 Please reference your “patient ID number” from your invoice.

 - Online: You may pay your invoice with your credit card (Visa or Mastercard) through ADMH’s secure web-payment system.